-Repeating the proof of Theorem 1.4 but using (4.9) instead of (4.1) (and recalling the hypotheses that $\varepsilon \leq k^2$ and $hk^2 \geq C$), we obtain (1.15).
+(and analogous estimates in the right preconditioning case).
+Repeating the proof of Theorem 1.4 but using (4.9) instead of (4.1) (and recalling the hypotheses that $\varepsilon \lesssim k^2$ and $hk^2 \geq C$), we obtain (1.16).

 Remark 4.2 (Stability as opposed to quasi-optimality) Inspecting the proof of Lemma 4.1 we see that all it really requires is that the Galerkin solutions to the variational problems (4.4) and (4.7) exist and satisfy respectively.
 To obtain (4.10) we used quasi-optimality (from Lemma 3.5) and the bound on the solution operator (from Corollary 2.11).
-For the standard variational formulation of the Helmholtz equation (1.3) (with $\varepsilon = 0$), when $V_N \subset H^1(\Omega)$ consists of piecewise-linear polynomials, existence and uniqueness of the Galerkin solution u_N and the bound (4.10) (but not quasi-optimality) were established under the mesh threshold $hk^{3/2} \leq 1$ in [50, Theorem 6.1].
+For the standard variational formulation of the Helmholtz equation (1.3) (with $\varepsilon = 0$), when $V_N \subset H^1(\Omega)$ consists of piecewise-linear polynomials, existence and uniqueness of the Galerkin solution u_N and the bound (4.10) (but not quasi-optimality) were established under the mesh threshold $hk^{3/2} \lesssim 1$ in [56, Theorem 6.1].
 This result was proved by establishing the corresponding result for a class of interior penalty methods, and then taking the limit as the penalty parameter tends to zero (and relying on the fact that the stability bound in Theorem 2.9 holds when $\varepsilon = 0$).
-If this result could be extended to the problem with absorption then we could establish the bounds (4.1) under the mesh threshold $hk^{3/2} \leq 1$.
+If this result could be extended to the problem with absorption then we could establish the bounds (4.1) under the mesh threshold $hk^{3/2} \lesssim 1$.